 Step 1: Gather Details about Your Cancer

-If you decide to look for a clinical trial, you must know certain details about your cancer diagnosis.
-You will need to compare these details with the eligibility criteria of any trial that interests you.
-Eligibility criteria are the guidelines for who can and cannot take part in a certain clinical trial.
+If you decide to look for a clinical trial, you will need to know certain details about your cancer diagnosis and compare these details with the eligibility criteria of any trial that interests you.
+Eligibility criteria are the requirements that must be met for you to join a clinical trial.

 To help you gather details about your cancer, complete as much of the Cancer Details Checklist as possible.
 Refer to the form during your search for a clinical trial.

 If you need help filling out the form, talk with your doctor, a nurse, or social worker at your doctor's office.
 The more information you can gather, the easier it will be to find a clinical trial to fit your situation.

 There are many lists of cancer clinical trials taking place in the United States.
 Some trials are funded by nonprofit organizations, including the U.S. government.
 Others are funded by for-profit groups, such as drug companies.
 Hospitals and academic medical centers also sponsor trials conducted by their own researchers.
 Because of the many types of sponsors, no single list contains every clinical trial.

 Helpful Tip: Whichever website you use to search for clinical trials, be sure to bookmark or print a copy of the protocol summary for every trial that interests you.